Top 6 Obstacles for Taking a Test

 - In the Grade Center, locate the cell containing their attempt, which will display the In Progress icon.

 - Move the mouse pointer over the cell to see the Action Link.

 - Click the Action Link to access the contextual menu and select View Grade Details.

-- On the Grade Details page, click Clear Attempt under the Actions.
+- On the Grade Details page, click Ignore Attempt under the Actions.